Fatmire09/Smart-Greenhouse-Controller/README.md

 - dht_nonblocking

 Installing libraries:
-  1. Insall the .zip files of the libraries from the libraries folder in this repository
+  1. Install the .zip files of the libraries from the libraries folder in this repository
   2. Open Arduino IDE
   3. Go to Sketch -> Include Library -> Add .ZIP library
   4. Select the previously downloaded file